sympy/sympy/release/README.md

 likely need to go into the web interface and clean some things up before you can upload again.

+# Updating websites

+You should now update the websites.
+The command

+    fab vagrant update_websites

+will update docs.sympy.org and sympy.org.
+You will need to have local clones of these repos, and push access to them (obviously).  **Note, this command will commit and push the changes automatically.**

+The other website that needs to be updated is SymPy Live.
+You should make this as a pull request to the Live repo.

 # Other

 You can run all the SymPy tests by running: